Connect with us

 on

-I’ve always found that focusing my betting strategy on the novice races at the Cheltenham Festival can be a highly rewarding approach.
-While the championship races grab the headlines, the novice hurdles and chases often present clearer, more predictable form lines and, in my experience, can offer much better value.
-An expert eye on these contests can definitely yield a healthier return over the four days, and I’ve honed a few key principles that guide my own analysis.
+Focusing a betting strategy on the novice races at the Cheltenham Festival can be a rewarding approach.
+The championship races grab the headlines, but the novice hurdles and chases often present clearer form lines and better value.

 Click to comment